 Field placements may occur in a variety of settings.
 This may include but are not limited to inpatient, outpatient or partial psychiatric settings and areas such as community based mental health, child welfare, health care, employee assistance programs, juvenile justice, adult corrections, addictions, education, family services, housing, legal services, policy or research institutes, maternal and child health, neighborhood organizations, physical rehabilitation, public welfare, domestic violence programs and after-school programs, among others.
 Some second year placements may require evening hours.

 Generally, field placements are found within 1 hour of a student’s geographic location.
 A student’s previous work and volunteer experience, professional interests, leadership competencies and agency needs are taken into consideration for matching purposes.
 In some instances, field placements may be highly competitive.

 FIELD EDUCATION REQUIREMENTS:

 All full and part-time students MUST complete four semesters in their field placement.

 Advanced Standing students complete one 10-week semester and two regular academic semesters in their field placement within a one year period.
 This occurs in the summer, fall and spring semesters.
 Advanced Standing Students will complete 22.5 hours per week for a total of 225 hours in the summer semester.
 For the Fall and Spring semester, Advanced Standing Students follow Year 2 hour requirements as outlined below.

 Agencies may require students to apply for clearances and/or background checks as a requirement of the practicum.
 Some agencies, especially those serving children or serving individuals in health care settings, require child abuse and/or criminal history, including state and FBI clearances.
-In some instances, agencies also require physicals, spcific immunizations and drug screenings.
+In some instances, agencies also require physicals, specific immunizations and drug screenings.
 Students must be aware that having criminal backgrounds or negative findings on screenings may delay start of placement or prevent them from being placed in agency settings.
 This may also impact their ability to obtain licensure as a professional social worker.
 The student is responsible for all costs associated with these clearances and tests.